 S is also for stability, why people prefer IKs compared to some kayaks.

 is for thigh straps.
-The problem with an IK is that you sit on it like a log in the water.
-You have a seatback to lean on to improve paddling efficiency, as well as footrests (ideally solid tubes (left and above and below right), not mushy inflatable thwarts), but critically you’ll be missing a knee-bracing element to triangulate you with the boat, which hardshellers do with their knees under their top deck.
+The problem with an IK is that you sit on it like a log in water.
+You have a seatback to lean on to improve paddling efficiency, as well as footrests (ideally solid tubes (left and below), not mushy inflatable thwarts).
+But critically you’ll be missing a knee-bracing element to triangulate you with the boat, which hardshellers do with their knees pushed under their top deck.
 This allows much greater control of the craft in rough water – river or sea – and in particular makes eskimo rolls possible.

 T is also for transportability and touring.
 An IK makes a great touring craft as it’s so much easier to get to a destination, set up your boat and set off while incurring no extra cargo expenses or knocking someone’s head off in the duty-free shop.
-I took my packraft and IK to Ozzie once without going over my baggage allowance.
+I took my packraft and IK to Australia once without going over my baggage allowance.

-Another T is for tempering.
+Another T is tempering.
 On a warm day when you inflate your IK on the shore and then put it in the cool water the floor and maybe the sides will cool, losing some pressure and rigidity.
 With something like a K-Pump (right) it’s easy to top up the half psi that may have been lost to get your IK as rigid as the maker intended.
 Stiff IKs are fast, efficient, responsive IKs.
 Or, just adjust for the water cooling effect by over-inflating your IK a little in the first place on chambers with no PRVs.
 In cool places I ran my Grabner at 0.35 bar – 0.05 over what they recommend.
 In the warmer Med I’d stick to 0.3 bar.

 is for UV.
 It pays to spray the sunny side of your IK and all your kayaking fabrics with either Aerospace 303 Protectant (right) or the similar ArmorAll product in the US.
 If nothing else, it’ll make your boat look newer and brighter.
-It works great for tyre changing too.
+It works great for motorbike tyre changing too.

 is for valves.
 Proper one-way IK valves are the same as those used on commercial whitewater rafts, but may require occasional tightening into the hull fabric with a special tool (left).
 I’ve never had a valve malfunction but am always careful to replace the valve cap to keep grit out of the mechanism.

 W is also for whitewater, something that any sub-4-metre IK can manage up to grade 3.
 That will swamp a non-bailing boat, but if it’s in southern France in summer, you won’t be complaining.
-There are plenty of vids on youtube showing what IKs and packrafts can manage on white water.
+There are plenty of vids on youtube showing what IKs and packrafts can manage on whitewater.

-X and Y
+X & Y